moyen-blog/moyen-articles/Getting Started.md

 1. **Publish your articles**

-    In the top level of your article directory, run `moyen-cli`.
+    In the top level of your workspace, run `moyen-cli`.
 A list of articles to be published will be shown.
 Type *yes* or *y* to confirm and press enter.
 After a few seconds, your articles will be published.
 Visit *yourusername.moyen.blog* to view your published articles.

+To see an example workspace, check out the [Moyen documentation](https://github.com/moyen-blog/moyen-documentation).
+Yes, this is what publishes the very article you're reading right now!

 You're all set!
 Wondering what to do next?
 See the [Advanced Usage Guide](</Advanced Usage.md>) for some tips and tricks.